25 Famous Painters Who Shaped the Art World As We Know it

 Monet started the Impressionist movement, an 18th-century art style that celebrates light and color over form and function.
 A French Impressionist painter, Monet was highly dedicated to his work.
 He would often paint the same scene many times, during different seasons and times of day, to capture how light changes with time.
 One of the best examples of his perseverance in this pursuit is his series Haystacks, which includes numerous paintings of a simple haystack at various times throughout the year.

 The entire Impressionist movement is named after Monet’s work.
-Critiques complained that his Impression, Sunrise, was just a sketch or impression of a painting, not a finished piece of work.
+Critics complained that his Impression, Sunrise, was just a sketch or impression of a painting, not a finished work.
+The name stuck and inspired a movement.

 Fame is not the only measure of an artist’s influence.
 As we can see from our survey results, popularity can vary based on art knowledge, generational differences, and various other factors.